← XORA

 XRP neobank #

-A consumer-facing financial product built on the XRP Ledger that bundles deposit, yield, and spending features into one app.
+A consumer-facing financial product built on the XRP Ledger that bundles deposit, yield, and planned spending features into one app.
 Xora is an example.
-Distinct from a traditional crypto exchange or a generic DeFi protocol — neobanks abstract custody and yield strategy behind a banking interface, with a debit card for everyday spending.
+Distinct from a traditional crypto exchange or a generic DeFi protocol: neobanks abstract custody and yield strategy behind a banking interface, with card access kept as a roadmap item until it appears in the app.

 Destination tag #